Revision Facelift at a Glance

 - Infection.
 Uncommon in clean facial surgery but possible.

 - Scarring.
-Revision incisions may have higher rates of hypertrophic or visible scarring than primary incisions, particularly where the prior scarring is significant.
+Revision incisions may have higher rates of hypertrophic or visible scarring than primary incisions, particularly where prior scarring is significant.

 - Asymmetry.
 May persist or be only partially correctable.